rsrini7/Notification-SSE-GLM-Flux/README.md

-# React Broadcast Messaging System - Frontend
+# Broadcast Messaging System

 A modern React frontend for the Broadcast Messaging System, built with Vite, TypeScript, and Tailwind CSS.
+Backend: Java with Spring Boot and Netty

 ## Features